glycerine/bambam/README.md

 Fast-forward to a month later: It is a month later, and now you decide to add an additional Go field at the beginning of the Job struct.
 If you now *run bambam* again, you will generate a new capnproto schema that is almost surely incompatible with the first schema.
 This is because the field numbers (@0, @1, @2) will have changed. bambam has no way to know what the old definition of Job was.
 So it is up to you to insure schemas are evolved in a compatible way.

 While we can't do it all for you, bambam does try to help.
 Go struct fields can be annotated with the `capid:"3"` struct annotation to insist that bambam assign @3 to a paritcular field in the generated Capnproto schema.
+In fact you'll need to insist on the numbering of all the already-in-use fields if you want to stay backwards compatible.

+The conclusion and recommendation for avoiding trouble is simple: put capid tags on all your Go struct fields.
+In the future we imagine being able to add the tags to your go file auto-magically at bootstrap time, but for now this is your responsibility.

 example of capid annotion use
 ~~~
 type Job struct {
-   // In the scenario above, C was added later, after Job with only A and B has been in use/serialized.
+   // In the scenario above, C was added later, after Job with only A and P has been in use.
    // So here we insist on a back-compatible field numbering with the capid tag.
-   C int `capid:"2"`  // we added C later.
+   C int `capid:"3"`  // we added C later.
    A int `capid:"0"`
-   B int `capid:"1"`
+   P int `capid:"1"`
+   N int `capid:"2"`
 }
 ~~~